-“Grief” can affect our ability to deal with stuff.
-Grief is often an unfamiliar experience until we experience a major loss, possibly the loss of a life partner, parent or the key person in our life, and thus we may not understand how it can affect us in many ways:
+“Grief” can affect our ability to deal with stuff, something we may not understand until we experience a major loss, possibly the loss of a life partner, parent or the key person in our life:

-- Around the home this can result in a lack of motivation or ability to keep a home tidy, failure to maintain cleaning, clearing and organising habits – thus stuff piles up, little by little, year by year.
-We may not understand how it has happened until we realise we are swamped with stuff!
+- Around the home this can result in an untidy home, failure to maintain cleaning, clearing and organising habits – thus stuff piles up, little by little, year by year.

 Where to start?

 - After an initial telephone discussion to clarify objectives and the level of care required, Mary often visits the property to identify priorities, agree on a Plan of Action and provide a Fee Estimate (please check if we provide free fee estimates in your area)

 - Nearly every client we work with/for is different, so we offer a customised service.

 - We strive to minimise costs wherever possible and often come in under our Fee Estimate.